Mohasin-Haque/Mark-2-G.K.-Quiz-App/README.md

-This app is made using Node JS.
-This is a quiz app which is made by implementing the basics of javascript.
+This is a quiz app which checks how much you know about your country and is made by implementing the basics of javascript.
 One can refer this if he is beginner in javascript.